brainsprite/brainsprite/CONTRIBUTING.md

 ## Code style

-The repository relies on pre-commit to enforce code-style at commit time and in continuous-integration.
+The repository relies on pre-commit to enforce code style at commit time and in continuous-integration.

 To run it locally: